euctrl-pru/website/metadata/dataset/ATC_Pre_Departure.md

 The ATC pre-departure delay is a proxy for ATC induced delays at the departure stand to avoid queuing at the departure runway.

-The data is based on IATA delay code 89 which, besides delays caused by local ATC constraints, also includes delays due to late push-back approval and some other reasons which may introduce a certain level of bias.
+The data is based on [IATA delay code 89](/metadata/definition/IATA_code_89.html) [@iata:delaycodes] which, besides delays caused by local ATC constraints, also includes delays due to late push-back approval and some other reasons which may introduce a certain level of bias.
 Work is in progress to allow for a better identification of the different causal factors.

 ## Column naming and types